AlishanKably/Project-03/README.md

 * Authorization:

-To apply autherisation to the user details, middleware was used, specifically secure route, error handling, and logging JWT to verify the token when a product is posted.
+To apply authorisation to the user details, middleware was used, specifically secure route, error handling, and logging JWT to verify the token when a product is posted.

 ```